bulbousdreamer/dotfiles/.dotfiles/documentation/cygwin_na_na.md

+# What

+Generic Cygwin environment.

 # Why

-Usually school to keep backups of homework.
+Usually use Git for school to keep backups of homework.
 Sometimes useful to test things for another environment that I do not have admin rights.

 # How

 Use the /etc/skel files as inspiration.
-One quirk is adding Git for Windows to the path to use use https git URL's.
+One quirk is adding Git for Windows to the path to use use https git URL's without having to install more software like Git Credential Manager.